 The coffee is going to come down through the siphon into the bottom beaker, and you’re done.

 When you’re done, the coffee should have a dark color to it, as well as a smooth body.
 There will be minimal coffee froth on top, and it will resemble a freshly poured cup of coffee.

 In order to know if you did it right, look at the grinds in the top of the siphon before removing the top beaker.
 How did your grinds fall?

 When grinds fall in a perfectly symmetrical circle on top of the filter, that means you did everything right.

-You stirred throughout the process, you kept things moving, and now, everything has evenly run through all of the coffee grounds.
+You stirred throughout the process, kept things moving, and now, everything has evenly run through the coffee grounds.

 If you notice clumps of coffee grinds on one side of the siphon, or like a lot of it has stuck to the edges of the top beaker, the vacuum might have been weak.

 It might have pulled the coffee down too quickly.